SherryFu0315/SherryFu0315.github.io/_pages/about.md

 ---
 I am a doctoral student in the [Department of Information Systems & Technology Management](https://www.katz.business.pitt.edu/academics/phd/phd-istm), Katz Graduate School of Business, University of Pittsburgh.
 I am advised by [Professor.
 Narayan Ramasubbu](https://sites.google.com/site/narayanramasubbu/) and [Professor.
 Dennis Galletta](http://www.pitt.edu/~galletta/).
 I am an ICIS Doctoral Consortium Fellow and Ben L. Fryrear Doctoral Fellow.

+<mark>I am on the job market this year and I am happy to talk about potential opportunities!
+I will present one recent work “Integrating imperfect machines and unmindful users: Assessing human-bot hybrid designs for managing discussions in online communities” during INFORMS 2022 (MB10.
+October 17, 2022, 11:00 AM - 12:15 PM; in CC - Room 110).</mark>

 My research focuses on [human-artificial intelligence (AI) complementarity](https://en.wikipedia.org/wiki/Human%E2%80%93artificial_intelligence_collaboration).
 This involves collaboration between humans and AI systems, building on each other's strengths, and compensating for each other's potential weaknesses.
 I examine configurations of human-AI hybrid teams in two streams of research.
 * In one stream of research, I investigate the conditions and processes through which humans can complement AI (e.g., by detecting AI’s errors and improving overall performance) and AI can empower humans (e.g., by eliminating laborious, ergonomically inconvenient, and monotonous work).
 * In a second stream of research, I investigate organizational and environmental challenges in designing human-AI collaboration configurations (e.g., data control and behavioral tracking policies).